Another taste of summer this weekend before our first real taste of fall arrives next week

 Cold front looks to bring rain chances Sunday into Monday

-Hopefully you were able to enjoy that brief “cool down” we had on Thursday or were able to get outside this morning and feel that cooler air, because our temperatures are warming right back up this afternoon as south winds make a comeback.
-Outside we’re in the upper 80s to low 90s and I’m afraid to say we get even warmer heading into Saturday.
+Warming trend will be taking place as we head into the first part of the weekend.
 This warming trend is ahead of our first significant fall front that will be moving in on Sunday.
 We’re hoping that this warm up will be the last taste of summer for 2022.

 For the first half of the weekend you can expect it to be hot and breezy.
-Strong south winds overnight will funnel in additional moisture into Central Texas.
-Saturday morning begins with temperatures in the mid to upper 60s with partly to mostly cloudy skies, but by the afternoon we look to jump into the low to mid 90s!
+Saturday morning is beginning with temperatures in the mid to upper 60s with partly to mostly cloudy skies, but by the afternoon we look to jump into the low to mid 90s!
 Those breezy south winds will continue to pump in that higher humidity, so it will feel a little more uncomfortable outdoors.

 Now to the weather change we have all been patiently waiting for… the cold front.
 This front looks to bring Central Texas our first real taste of fall as we head into next week.
 Before the arrival of the front, temperatures to kick off Sunday look to start out in the upper 60s and even low 70s.
 We look to warm into the low to mid 80s for many locations Sunday afternoon before the front arrives.
 Temperatures do look to cool off behind the front as breezy north/northeast winds take over.